-Health Services from Non-Network Providers Paid as Network Benefits
+Health Services from Non-Network Providers

 If specific Covered Health Services are not available from a Network provider, you may be eligible to receive Network Benefits from a non-Network provider.
-In this situation, your Network Physician will notify the Claims Administrator and if the Claims Administrator confirms that care is not available from a Network provider, the Claims Administrator will work with you and your Network Physician to coordinate care through a non-Network provider.
+In this situation, your Network Physician will notify the Claims Administrator, and the Claims Administrator confirms that care is not available from a Network provider, the Claims Administrator will work with you and your Network Physician to coordinate care through a non-Network provider.